 Do you use words like “pow wow” or “chief” in business or personal settings?
 Using words that are meaningful to Indigenous culture in this casual way takes away from the importance of the words.
 For example, a pow wow is a a ceremonial celebration of cultural pride for First Nations.

 Making a joke at the expense of someone else’s faith, culture or life experience isn’t funny.
-It can spreads racist ideas, even if that wasn’t your intention.
+It can spread racist ideas, even if that wasn’t your intention.
 Just because you think you’re “just kidding,” doesn’t mean the words don’t hurt.

 Colourism is a sub-category within racism.
 It occurs when someone with a lighter skin tone is treated better or preferred over someone of the same race with darker features.
 It is most common within a race, rather than between two different races.